I’m not really sure if I just asked a loaded question there.

 I WANT TO GET MARRIED.

 TRADITIONAL STYLE.
-A little bit less than traditional style, meaning I don’t need a church.
+A little bit less than the traditional style, meaning I don’t need a church.

 WTF?!?!?
 Is probably what my close friends and my coworkers would say when I tell them.
 I have been repeating over and over again, it’s the same sh*t with weddings.